 This course offers you a unique opportunity to develop a broad understanding of the interweaving of digital media and society from a sociological perspective.

-Drawing upon staff expertise in digital media and digital society, this programme will give you a grounding in aspects of digital media, allowing you to specialise in a specific area, or develop your understanding of the following: researching digital society, digital practices, and digital methods.
+Drawing on staff expertise in digital media and digital society, you'll get a thorough grounding in key aspects of digital media, allowing you to specialise in a specific area.
+You'll develop a deep understanding of the following themes: researching digital society, digital practices and digital methods.

-As a student within the Faculty of Social Sciences, you will also benefit from the research and training activities of both the Sheffield Methods Institute and the faculty-wide Digital Society Network.
-The latter brings together interdisciplinary researchers engaged in research at the cutting-edge of society–technology interactions.
+As a student within the Faculty of Social Sciences, you'll also benefit from the research and training activities of both the Sheffield Methods Institute and the faculty-wide Digital Society Network.
+The latter brings together interdisciplinary researchers engaged in cutting-edge research at the intersection of society and technology.

 You'll complete 180 credits in total.